Globally Simple Heffter Arrays $H(n;k)$ with $k \equiv 1 \pmod{4}$: is globally simple for and

-See \cref{app:rowsums0} for the ordering of all other rows.
-Since all partial sums are distinct modulo $2nk+1$, the rows in their natural ordering are simple.
-Since the columns and rows in their natural ordering are simple, the $H(n;k)$ constructed in this manner is globally simple.
+Therefore, all partial sums within every row are distinct.
+This, taken together with the fact that the columns are simple proves that the Heffter arrays constructed in this manner are globally simple.